apollographql/apollo-client/docs/source/meteor.md

 It is _strongly_ recommended to explictly specify the `ROOT_URL` environment variable of your deployment.
 The configuration of the Apollo client and GraphQL server provided by this package depends on a configured `ROOT_URL`.
 Read more about that in the [Meteor Guide](https://guide.meteor.com/deployment.html#custom-deployment).

+### Typings

+Your Meteor apps may rely on static typings with TypeScript.
+If so, it is recommended to use the [ambient TypeScript definition for this Atmosphere package](https://github.com/KeithGillette/Apollo-GraphQL-Meteor-Integration-Typings).

 ## API

 ### meteorClientConfig